Other

 • MORE

 If you are acquainted with Noble Order Brewing Co.
 And J&J Winery, you might recognize that they held a Viking festival for years in their vicinity in Richmond.
-The occasion ended up growing and needed extra area, though, co-proprietor Mike Miller stated.
-So they labored with Whitestown to a degree the occasion for 3 days on a 15-acre parcel of land recently donated to the metropolis, stated Tanya Sumner, director of public relations for Whitestown.
-Love your planet: 14 nice activities to have fun Earth Day 2018.
-Looking for things to do?: Sign up for the Indianapolis newsletter
+Co-proprietor Mike Miller stated that the occasion grew and needed extra area.
+So they labored with Whitestown to a degree for three days on a 15-acre parcel of land recently donated to the metropolis, said Tanya Sumner, director of public relations for Whitestown.
+Love your planet: 14 nice activities to have fun on Earth Day 2018.
+Looking for things to do?Sign up for the Indianapolis newsletter

 Looking for combat?

-From left, Matt Daugherty and Jerry Johnson have aBuy Photo
+From left, Matt Daugherty and Jerry Johnson have aBuy Photo.

 Viking Fest